lizmat/articles/cases-of-UPPER-1.md

 In the next language level of Raku, this will allow you to actually modify the AST before it is being turned into bytecode.
 But we're not there yet.

 It is of little use currently.
-One could for instance use it to prevent actual execution (but only after compilation, by doing `CHECK exit if $phase-of-the-moon`.
+One could for instance use it to prevent actual execution (but only after compilation, by doing `CHECK exit if $phase-of-the-moon`).

+## Conclusion

-This concludes the first episode of cases of UPPER in the Raku Programming Language.
+This concludes the first episode of cases of UPPER language elements in the Raku Programming Language.
 Stay tuned for more!